uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/uncategorized/flow_graph/async_msg_cls.rst

 -------

-``async_msg`` is a special message class used to implement intercommunication between an oneAPI Threading Building Blocks flow graph and an external parallel activity, such as a thread or a device.
+``async_msg`` is a special message class used to implement intercommunication between a TBB flow graph and an external parallel activity, such as a thread or a device.

 Syntax